Assessment Guide

 - Consider a Foster Program.

-- Implement a Wild at Heart program for barn cats.
+- Implement a Working Cat Adoption Program for barn cats.

 - Start a fundraiser to raise money for a Kitten Nursery, like Kitten Crashing or Kitten Yoga.